FranklinJiaChen/mal-user-rating-analysis/data/README.md

 # Data Analysis
-The idea was one can use the (pearson) correlation coefficient on user rating and the MyAnimeList (MAL)'s average rating to determine how much ones opinion deviate or allign with the averaged consensus.
+The idea was one can use the (pearson) correlation coefficient on a user's rating and the MyAnimeList (MAL)'s average rating to determine how much ones opinion deviate or allign with the averaged consensus.

 ## Methodology: